 - Identify similar or comparable assets.
 Gather market values for these comparable assets.

-- The market values of the assets converts into standardized values.
+- The market values of the assets are converted into standardized values.
 These are relative to a key statistic as it is not possible to compare absolute prices.
 This process of standardization creates valuation multiples.

 - You will apply the method to the asset’s key statistics.
 It controls differences between the valued asset and the comparable assets.
 Otherwise, the assets may affect the multiple.